shreenath197/DeepLearningAssignment02-ConvolutionalNeuralNetworkModel_ClassifyFaceImage/README.md

 # Deep-Learning-Assignment02-Convolutional-Neural-Network-CNN-model_classify-face-image

-Deep-Learning-Assignment02-Convolutional-Neural-Network-CNN-model_classify-face-image
- Thursday, 30 January 2025, 11:55 PM
-PGP in AI/ML
-C6 - Deep Learning
+# PGP in AI/ML C6 - Deep Learning

-Assignment 2
+# Assignment 2

-Problem Statement:
+# Problem Statement:

 During the COVID-19 pandemic, identifying whether individuals are wearing face masks has become a critical task.
 In this assignment, your objective is to develop a Convolutional Neural Network (CNN) model to classify face images as either "masked" or "unmasked."

 Note: